stdenisj/jeopardyProject/README.md

 Overview

-  I chose to create Automotive Jeopardy as my first project.My goal for this project was to prioritize JavaScript functions and use over HTML and CSS.
+I chose to create Automotive Jeopardy as my first project.
+My goal for this project was to prioritize JavaScript functions and use over HTML and CSS.

 How it works